w3f/research/docs/polkadot/networking/4-xcmp.rst

 are used in the :doc:`block submission protocol <1-parachains>` to receive PoV blocks sent by parachains.
 The PoV block includes outgoing XCMP messages, so via this process these validators already have the messages.
 So using them is "free" from the perspective of XCMP networking, and an obvious candidate.
+From here on, we'll refer to these as "sending validators".

 One downside of this is that receiving collators will have to connect to a different validator for every incoming sending parachain.
 So another option is to assign particular validators to store *incoming* messages for particular collators - as opposed to outgoing messages, in the previous paragraph.
+From here on, we'll refer to these as "receiving validators".

+We can also combine these two structures together - i.e. sending collators pass messages to sending validators, who pass them to receiving validators, who pass them (upon request) to receiving collators.

-So these two options (or using both), are our primary options for the initial design.
-Of course, there are infinitely many other options - but for now we'll focus on these simple "obvious" ones and consider the consequences and properties of them in detail, below.
+These three options, are our primary options for the initial design.
+Of course, there are infinite other options - but for now we'll focus on these "obvious" ones and consider the consequences and properties of them in detail, below.

 Security considerations
 -----------------------

 We are concerned about the following threats:

-- Malicious recipient collators receiving messages (either via push or pull), then throwing them away.
+- Malicious receiving collators receiving messages (either via push or pull), then throwing them away.
 There is a sliding scale as to the severity of these
   - the attacker may be able to selectively block specific messages with high probability (a.k.a. a censorship attack), or they may only be able to reduce the effective throughput of overall incoming messages to a parachain (a.k.a a bandwidth-wasting attack).

-  Whoever we choose to be the point-of-contact of the recipient collators, will be responsible for defending against these types of attacks.
+  Whoever we choose to be the point-of-contact of the receiving collators, will be responsible for defending against these types of attacks.

-- Malicious sending or recipient validators receiving messages, then throwing them away - similar to the above point.
-This is similar to our availability concern in :doc:`3-avail-valid` - if we designate either sending or recipient validators to forward messages on behalf of a sending parachain, they must store the messages until the recipient parachain has acknowledged them.
-If a validator group is all-malicious then we need a fallback retrieval mechanism for this; unlike in :doc:`1-parachains` it is not sufficient to just wait until our assigned group rotates into one that is hopefully good.
+- Malicious sending or receiving validators receiving messages, then throwing them away.
+That is, if we designate either sending or receiving validators to forward messages on behalf of a sending parachain, they must store the messages until the receiving parachain has acknowledged them.
+Due to the security design of Polkadot, there is a small chance that a validator group may be all-malicious and perform this attack, in which case we need a fallback retrieval mechanism.

+  Note that unlike in :doc:`1-parachains`, it is not sufficient here to wait until the assigned group rotates into one that is good (with overwhelming probability) since XCMP messages are associated with specific relay-chain blocks, whereas the ability to submit a block is an abstract capability that does not change from one relay-chain block to the next.

 XCMP networking is not directly concerned with the following: